This post is also available in: Español (Spanish)Reading Time: 8 minutes

 leonardo da vinci

-One of those negative qualities that I saw that had a negative impact not only on me but the world and the species that inhabit was meat and dairy products.
+One of those negative qualities that I saw that had a negative impact not only on me, but the world and the species that inhabit it, was meat and dairy products.
 So over three years ago I decided to become vegan.

 First what does it mean to be a vegan?

 A vegan (strict vegetarian) does not consume meat, dairy products, eggs, honey, or any product derived from an animal.
 A vegan diet can (and should) be full of a wide variety of delicious, nutritious foods, including vegetables, grains, nuts, legumes, seeds, and fruits.
 Vegans don’t wear leather, fur, silk, or wool.
-Many refuse to use products that are made with animal ingredients, products that are filtered using animal parts (such as some wines, beers, and white sugars), and products that have been tested on animals.
+Many of us whom are vegan refuse to use products that are made with animal ingredients, such as products that are filtered using animal parts (such as some wines, beers, and white sugars), and products that have been tested on animals, thus one of the reasons why I went barefoot.
+Click here to read about that further.

 “I have no doubt that it is a part of the destiny of the human race, in its gradual improvement, to leave off eating animals, as surely as the savage tribes have left off eating each other when they came in contact with the more civilized.”